wazedde/ucom/README.md

           - development:                             Build a development version of the player
           - auto-run-player:                         Run the built player
           - show-built-player:                       Show the built player
           - build-additional-streamed-scenes:        Build a compressed asset bundle that contains streamed Scenes loadable with the UnityWebRequest class
           - accept-external-modifications-to-player: Used when building Xcode (iOS) or Eclipse (Android) projects
           - clean-build-cache:                       Clear all cached build results, resulting in a full rebuild of all scripts and all player data
           - connect-with-profiler:                   Start the player with a connection to the profiler in the editor
           - allow-debugging:                         Allow script debuggers to attach to the player remotely
           - symlink-sources:                         Symlink sources when generating the project.
 This is useful if you're changing source files inside the generated project and want to bring the changes back into your Unity project or a package
           - uncompressed-asset-bundle:               Don't compress the data when creating the asset bundle
           - connect-to-host:                         Sets the Player to connect to the Editor
           - custom-connection-id:                    Determines if the player should be using the custom connection ID
           - build-scripts-only:                      Only build the scripts in a Project
           - patch-package:                           Patch a Development app package rather than completely rebuilding it.
 Supported platforms: Android
           - compress-with-lz4:                       Use chunk-based LZ4 compression when building the Player
           - compress-with-lz4-hc:                    Use chunk-based LZ4 high-compression when building the Player
           - strict-mode:                             Do not allow the build to succeed if any errors are reporting during it
           - include-test-assemblies:                 Build will include Assemblies for testing
           - no-unique-identifier:                    Will force the buildGUID to all zeros
           - wait-for-player-connection:              Sets the Player to wait for player connection on player start
           - enable-code-coverage:                    Enables code coverage.
 You can use this as a complimentary way of enabling code coverage on platforms that do not support command line arguments
           - enable-deep-profiling-support:           Enables Deep Profiling support in the player
           - detailed-build-report:                   Generates more information in the BuildReport
           - shader-livelink-support:                 Enable Shader Livelink support

+  -a, --build-args <STRING>
+          A string to be passed directly to functions tagged with the UcomPreProcessBuild attribute.

+          Use it to pass custom arguments to your own C# build scripts before the project is built, like e.g., a release, debug or test build tag or a version number.
+This requires the use of ucom's injected build script as it passes the arguments through.

   -C, --clean
           Removes directories from the output directory not needed for distribution